surifirstpin/biplus_documentation/docs/New Website.md

-## Our Mission
+## Our Vision and Mission
-bringing better insights and data-driven decisions to every business
+At first

 We create an ability to turn your actions into
 ## "Opportunity In Hand"